 Avocado – You can use avocado instead of olive oil and make your hummus creamier and healthier.
 Avocados will add a creamier texture to the hummus.

-Artichoke – You can add artichoke hearts to the hummus while grinding and it turns out amazing.
+Artichoke – You can add artichoke hearts to the hummus while blending and it turns out amazing.

-Chipotle – Adding chipotle pepper powder to the hummus is a wonderful combination.
+Chipotle – Adding chipotle pepper powder or fresh chipotle peppers to the hummus is a wonderful combination.

 Chickpeas – You can use a mix of black beans and chickpeas (garbanzo beans) to make the hummus.
 Take equal parts of black beans and chickpeas and make this outstanding dish.

-Jalapeno – Add finely chopped Jalapeno pepper to the black bean mix while grinding.
+Jalapeno – Add finely chopped Jalapeno pepper to the black bean mix while blending.
 It makes the hummus more delicious and light.

 You can serve this hummus the way you serve classic hummus.
-Serve it with pita wedges, crackers, veggie sticks, tortilla chips, and steamed or fresh raw vegetables.
+Serve it as a healthy snack or healthy appetizer with pita wedges, crackers, fresh veggies, tortilla chips, and steamed or fresh raw vegetables.

-You can even use Black Bean Hummus as a spread in sandwiches, open toast, or as part of Buddha bowls.
+You can use Black Bean Hummus as a spread in sandwiches, open toast, or as part of Buddha bowls and serve as healthy breakfasts.

-You can also include it in your Mezze Platter or use a thinner version for salad dressings.
+You can also include this healthy dip in your Mezze Platter or use a thinner version for salad dressings.

 It is better to use it within a week, but if you are freezing, store it in individual packs.
 When you want to eat, thaw it overnight in the refrigerator.